 We operate our bank kiosk advertising network, through Shanghai Borongdingsi.
 We place our kiosk machines, which include a large LCD advertising display, in bank branches to target banking patrons.
 We market our LCD display network to advertisers in the financial services and insurance industries.
-As of December 31, 2012, we had a total of 610 flat-panel displays placed in branches of China Construction Bank in Henan province and Shanghai Rural Commercial Bank in Shanghai.
 The kiosks are useful to the banks because, in addition to the LCD advertising display, they provide bank customers with free Internet access to on-line banking services, thereby potentially making wait times in branches for teller services more enjoyable for the bank customer.
-For the year ended December 31, 2012, we generated US\$0.28 million revenue from this segment as compared to US\$0.49 million revenue for the year ended December 31, 2011.
+For the year ended December 31, 2013, we generated US\$0.25 million net revenue from this segment as compared to US\$0.26 million net revenue for the year ended December 31, 2012.
 The bank kiosk advertising business is still in the early stages and many details still need to be further analyzed and finalized before we allocate more capital into this business unit.
-It was not a significant contributor to revenue for either the year ended December 31, 2012 and 2011.
+It was not a significant contributor to revenue for either the year ended December 31, 2013 and 2012.
 Management currently believes that this business is unlikely to expand in the near future and that some of the technology used in this business unit will be fully integrated into the overall advertising and marketing platform.